isomerpages/nlb-learning/_science/Preschoolers/Content.md

    </div>
  </div>
 <p>
 Why doesn’t a ball fly up into the sky when we throw it up?
 How does it come back down?
-Let’s learn about gravity and how it keeps us tied down to Earth! </p>
+Let’s learn about gravity and how it keeps us tied down to Earth!! </p>

 <div class="row is-multiline margin--bottom--lg">